beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 memory where the variable `i`'s data is stored.
 It's the address of `i`.
 It's the location of `i`.
 It's a pointer to `i`.

+> **Wait—you have 140 terabytes of RAM?** Yes!
+Don't you?
+But I do fib
+> my buns off; of course I don't (ca. 2024).
+Modern computers use a
+> miraculous technology called [flw[virtual memory|Virtual_memory]] that
+> makes processes think they have the entire memory space of your
+> computer to themselves, regardless of how much physical RAM backs it
+> up.
+So even though the address was that huge number, it's being mapped
+> to some lower physical memory address by the virtual memory system of
+> my CPU.
+This particular computer has 16 GB RAM (again, ca. 2024, but
+> I'm running Linux, so that's plenty).
+Terabytes of RAM?
+I'm a teacher,
+> not a dot-com bazillionaire.
+None of this is anything any of us have
+> to worry about except the part about me not being phenomenally
+> wealthy.

 It's a pointer because it lets you know where `i` is in memory.
 Like a home address written on a scrap of paper tells you where you can find a particular house, this number indicates to us where in memory we can